printerboi/spear/README.md

       <llvmirpath>
 ```

-`<modelpath>`: Path to a model calculated by spear with the `-p` flag
+`<profile>`: Path to a profile calculated by spear with the `-p` flag

 `<mode>`: Mode the analysis should run on.
 Choose between the following options
 - `function` - Analyses every function by itself.
 Takes no respect to calls
 - `program` - Analyses the whole program with respect to calls.

 `<format>`: Outputformat to print after the calculation.
 Choose between the following options
-- `json` - Json-Format
+- `json` - json formatted output
 - `plain` - Human-readable plaintext

 `<strategy>`: Analysis-strategy to calculate.
 Choose between the following options
-- `worst` - Worstcase-analysis.
-Will take path with the most energy consumption, when calculating an if-condition
+- `worst` - Worst case analysis.
+During the calculation the paths with the most energy consumption, will be used
-- `best` - Bestcase-analysis.
-Will take path with the least energy consumption, when calculating an if-condition
+- `best` - Best case analysis.
+During the calculation the paths with the most energy consumption, will be used
-- `average` - Chooses a random path, when calculating an if-condition
+- `average` - Average case analysis.
+Attempts to balance the number of energy efficient and energy inefficient paths

-`<loopbound>`: A positive integer defining a value, loops will be over-approximated, if spear can't interfere the iteration count from a loop.
+`<loopbound>`: A positive integer defining a value, the iterations of loops will be approximated with, if spear can't interfere the iteration count trough llvm.
 E.g. in a while-loop

-`<llvmirpath>` Path to compiled llvm-ir file, the analysis should run on
+`<llvmirpath>` Path to a compiled llvm-ir file, the analysis should run on

 ### 2) Using the LLVM pass